 Skip to content

-Follow in the footsteps of legends by striding out to sea at the Giant’s Causeway.
+Embrace a new season of discovery this spring and follow in the footsteps of legends at the Giant’s Causeway.
 The neatly packed columns of hexagonal basalt rocks form Northern Ireland’s first UNESCO World Heritage Site.

 Discover Giant’s Causeway

-Join a guided tour, leaving the Visitor Centre throughout the day, to learn more about the history and geology of this special place and walk on the world-famous hexagonal basalt stones.
+Join one of our guided tours, departing from the Visitor Centre throughout the day, to discover more about the remarkable heritage of this special place, before stepping onto the world-famous hexagonal basalt stones.
 Nowhere else on the planet can you see such an exposure of rocks from the Paleogene period that have formed in this unique way, and don’t forget your camera!
 The Giant’s Causeway has previously been named the most Instagrammed place in Ireland.

 For the best rates, pre-book your Visitor Experience tickets in advance.
-Pre-booking also helps us prepare for your arrival and helps us to spread visitor numbers more evenly throughout the day, improving everyone’s experience.
-National Trust Members and Local Pass Holders gain free access, however pre-booking is still strongly encouraged.
+Pre-booking helps us prepare for your arrival and spread visitor numbers more evenly throughout the day, improving everyone’s experience.
+National Trust Members and Local Pass Holders gain free access, however pre-booking is strongly encouraged for all visitors to avoid disappointment.

 Six must-see sites at the Giant's Causeway